lingtalfi/Light_User/doc/pages/conception.md

 By convention, a light plugin making use of "rights" will prefix all its rights with an identifier based on the plugin name.

-We recommend using the plugin name followed by a dash, followed by the "right" name.
+We recommend using the plugin name followed by a dot, followed by the "right" name.

 UPDATE: 2019-09-11.